Solar Panel Cost in Sacramento, CA (2026): Savings Calculator & Tax Credits

 Frequently Asked Questions

-The average solar installation in the Sacramento area costs approximately $15,000 for a 7.5 kW system before incentives.
-After the 30% federal tax credit and California state incentives, the net cost drops to approximately $9,500.
+A typical solar installation in Sacramento costs approximately $15,000 for a 7.5 kW system (about $2.00/watt) before incentives.
+After the 30% federal tax credit plus the $1,000 state rebate, the net cost drops to approximately $9,500.
+That is near the U.S. average of $15,000.
+See all California incentives.

 SolarSavingsAI Research Team